ryantd42/NY-Legislative-Git/2023/S774A-2023/bill.md

-  (v)]  (IV)  The provisions of this paragraph shall apply to persons in custody serving [an] A DETERMINATE  OR  indeterminate  sentence  on  the effective date of this paragraph as well as to persons sentenced to [an] A  DETERMINATE OR indeterminate sentence on and after the effective date of this paragraph [and prior to September first, two thousand  five  and to persons sentenced to a determinate sentence prior to September first, two thousand eleven for a felony as defined in article two hundred twen- ty  or two hundred twenty-one of the penal law].
-THE TIME ALLOWANCES SET
+  (v)]  (IV)  The provisions of this paragraph shall apply to persons in custody serving [an] A DETERMINATE  OR  indeterminate  sentence  on  the effective date of this paragraph as well as to persons sentenced to [an]
- S. 774  4
+ S. 774--A  4

- FORTH IN THIS PARAGRAPH SHALL APPLY RETROACTIVELY AND SHALL BE  CREDITED TOWARD  EVERY  INCARCERATED  INDIVIDUAL'S SENTENCE WITHIN NINETY DAYS OF THE CHAPTER OF THE LAWS OF TWO THOUSAND TWENTY-THREE THAT  AMENDED  THIS PARAGRAPH.
+ A  DETERMINATE OR indeterminate sentence on and after the effective date of this paragraph [and prior to September first, two thousand  five  and to persons sentenced to a determinate sentence prior to September first, two thousand eleven for a felony as defined in article two hundred twen- ty  or two hundred twenty-one of the penal law].
+THE TIME ALLOWANCES SET FORTH IN THIS PARAGRAPH SHALL APPLY RETROACTIVELY AND SHALL BE  CREDITED TOWARD  EVERY  INCARCERATED  INDIVIDUAL'S SENTENCE WITHIN NINETY DAYS OF THE CHAPTER OF THE LAWS OF TWO THOUSAND TWENTY-FOUR  THAT  AMENDED  THIS PARAGRAPH.
   2. If  a  person  is  serving  more than one sentence, the authorized allowances may be granted separately against the term or maximum term of